Bilal2453/lit-argparse/README.md

 Argparse supports positional arguments, options, flags, optional arguments, subcommands and more.
 Argparse automatically generates usage, help, and error messages, and can generate shell completion scripts.

+## lit-argparse

+This fork is a repackaging of the original work into the [Lit](https://github.com/luvit/lit) package manager.
+The master branch was repurposed to host the final packaged files, for easier integration with Lit's git support.

+An important modification was applied to add support for Luvi's 0-based `args` so you can do `Parser:parse()` without having to pass anything when using Luvit/Luvi.
+Previously you had to manually create an equivalent to `arg`.

 ## Contents

 * [Example](#example)